 Author: Marcus Buckingham, Curt Coffman

 For practicing managers who study books on sales and personnel management, this book should be a staple on your desk.
 How do you discover the strengths of your employees?
 How do you reveal their talents and achieve maximum commitment to their work?
 Knowledge, abilities, skills, experience, achievements – these concepts should not be confused nor replaced.
-You cannot demand from people what they are not capable of, but there are ways of creating an ideal working atmosphere on a team, thus ensuring the effective and rapid development of your company.
+Of course, you cannot demand from people what they are not capable of, but there are ways of creating an ideal working atmosphere on a team, thus ensuring your company’s effective and rapid development.

 Book: The Goal: A Process of Ongoing Improvement